sarimurrab/100-Days-Of-ML/README.md

 Two Main Rules:
 - Code minimum an hour every day for the next 100 days.
-- Tweet your progress every day with the #100DaysOfCode hashtag.
+- Tweet your progress every day with the #100DaysOfCode hashtag